These are the best 4K TVs running Android TV

 Best 4K Android TVs Android Central 2021

 The best 4K Android TVs are abundant these days, but not all of them come with the same interface, and that can be a determining factor when looking for something that does UHD.
-Android TVs have emerged as a solid way to access popular streaming services and other apps that enhance the TV viewing experience.
-The Sony A8H Bravia OLED is a beautiful screen that brings out the best in both visual splendor and convenient connectivity.
+Android TVs have emerged as a reliable way to access popular streaming services and other apps that enhance the TV viewing experience.
+The Sony A80J Bravia XR OLED 4K TV is a beautiful screen that brings out the best visual splendor and convenient connectivity.

-- Best Overall: Sony A8H Bravia OLED
+- Best overall: Sony A80J Bravia XR OLED 4K TV

-- Best Mid-Range: Hisense 55-Inch Class H8 Quantum Series
+- Best mid-range: Hisense U6G Quantum Series

-Best Overall: Sony A8H Bravia OLED
+Best overall: Sony A80J Bravia XR OLED 4K TV

-Sony does special things with OLED panels, and the A8H Bravia is an example of that.
-There are 55 and 65-inch panels available, and Sony's X1 Ultimate processor offers plenty of ways to calibrate and improve the screen's output.
+Sony does special things with OLED panels, and the A80J Bravia is an example of that.
+There are 55, 65, and 75-inch panels available, and Sony's Bravia XR processor offers plenty of ways to calibrate and improve the screen's output.
 With Dolby Vision, IMAX Enhanced, and even a Netflix calibration mode, this is a gorgeous display that can adapt to almost anything you want to watch and make it look great.

 Thin bezels and an adjustable stand make this fit right into your decor.
 Bright or dark rooms don't matter, either, courtesy of advanced contrast boosting that brightens and darkens pixels at the right moments.
-The HDR effect is truly vibrant, and even better, you can make various adjustments on the device or app you want to use.
-While there is a Game Mode, bear in mind this TV doesn't support HDMI 2.1 or Variable Refresh Rate (VRR), so it's not ideal for the upcoming next-gen consoles.
-Sony's focus here is more cinematic than anything else.
+The HDR effect is truly vibrant, and you can make various adjustments to the device or app you want to use.
+It's also perfect for your PS5 you get HDMI 2.1 support.
+You'll be able to play your favorite titles in 4K at 120fps in all their crispy glory.

 The faster processor makes a considerable difference in navigating Android TV, too, where fluidity is important.
 Android TV also means you get Google Assistant included, and even Alexa and AirPlay2 support.
 Finally, you have Dolby Atmos support, which can put you on a whole new audio level should you hook up a soundbar or system to it.